thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/the-name-of-jesus.md

 toc_max_heading_level: 4
 title: The Name of Jesus | Because He Lives
 sidebar_label: The Name of Jesus
-description: Because Jesus lives, I can pray and walk in the authority of the Son of God!
-This speaks to the believer's position in Christ and the authority that comes from Jesus' resurrection.
-It transitions from inner transformation to outward spiritual confidence.
+description: Because Jesus lives, you can pray and walk in the authority of the Son of God, moving from inner transformation to outward spiritual confidence.
 keywords: ["authority in Jesus' name","power of the name of Jesus","praying in Jesus' name","every knee shall bow","the name above all names","victory in Jesus","spiritual authority","demons flee at His name"]
 ---